 - Combat in armour.

 When you have passed the tests with each weapon you wish to use at re-enactment shows, you will have the opportunity to develop your combat skills further.
 You may:

-- Participate in pitched re-enactment battles with other groups, fighting against archers, armoured knights and spear walls.
+- Occasionally participate in pitched re-enactment battles with other groups, fighting against archers, armoured knights and spear walls.

 All basic equipment is provided by the Garrison for use by all members.
 This includes safety equipment (basic helmets, gloves) as well as some weaponry (wooden training swords, bucklers and spears).